Financial Advocates Investment Management Purchases 267 Shares of Alphabet Inc. (NASDAQ:GOOGL)

 Financial Advocates Investment Management boosted its position in Alphabet Inc. (NASDAQ:GOOGL) by 18.4% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 1,722 shares of the information services provider’s stock after acquiring an additional 267 shares during the quarter.
 Financial Advocates Investment Management’s holdings in Alphabet were worth $4,604,000 as of its most recent filing with the Securities & Exchange Commission.

 Several analysts have issued reports on GOOGL shares.
 BMO Capital Markets upped their price target on shares of Alphabet from $3,000.00 to $3,200.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
+Monness Crespi & Hardt upped their price target on shares of Alphabet from $3,500.00 to $3,660.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
+Raymond James increased their target price on shares of Alphabet from $3,200.00 to $3,400.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
 Tigress Financial increased their target price on shares of Alphabet from $3,185.00 to $3,540.00 and gave the stock a “strong-buy” rating in a report on Friday, December 3rd.
-Citigroup increased their target price on shares of Alphabet from $2,825.00 to $2,965.00 and gave the stock a “neutral” rating in a report on Thursday, October 28th.
-Jefferies Financial Group increased their target price on shares of Alphabet from $3,325.00 to $3,500.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
-Finally, Wells Fargo & Company reiterated an “overweight” rating and set a $3,400.00 target price (up from $3,100.00) on shares of Alphabet in a report on Wednesday, October 27th.
+Finally, Credit Suisse Group increased their target price on shares of Alphabet from $3,400.00 to $3,450.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
 Four analysts have rated the stock with a hold rating, thirty-seven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $3,206.38.

-Alphabet (NASDAQ:GOOGL) last released its earnings results on Monday, October 25th.
-The information services provider reported $27.99 earnings per share for the quarter, beating analysts’ consensus estimates of $23.13 by $4.86.
-Alphabet had a net margin of 29.52% and a return on equity of 30.22%.
-The company had revenue of $53.62 billion for the quarter, compared to analysts’ expectations of $51.80 billion.
-During the same quarter in the previous year, the company earned $16.40 EPS.
-On average, equities research analysts predict that Alphabet Inc. will post 108.29 earnings per share for the current year.

 Alphabet Profile